Teckdegen/Somicard/README.md

 ---

-## Solution — Somi Cards
+## Solution — Unchained Debit Cards
-Somi Cards eliminates the gap between crypto and fiat by providing:
+Unchained Debit Cards eliminates the gap between crypto and fiat by providing:
-- **Instant conversion** of SOMI and other tokens into fiat at point-of-sale.
+- **Instant conversion** of PEPU and other tokens into fiat at point-of-sale.
 - **Universal acceptance** across any merchant supporting debit card networks.
 - **Secure infrastructure** leveraging blockchain transparency and bank-grade security.
 - **User-first experience** with mobile card management, transparency, and loyalty rewards.